wiremock/wiremock.org/_site/docs/configuration.md

 ---
-description: Configuring WireMock progammatically in Java.
+description: progammatic config in Java.
 ---

 # Configuring WireMock in Java
+// consider adding an introductory sentence here

-Both `WireMockServer` and the `WireMockRule` take a configuration builder as the parameter to their constructor e.g.
+Both `WireMockServer` and the `WireMockRule` take a configuration builder as the parameter to their constructor like this example:

 ```java
 import static com.github.tomakehurst.wiremock.core.WireMockConfiguration.options;